 Many collectives, like the fabric of the city itself, have since come and gone, but others like Gotham Studios…have survived the development boom to continually reinvent themselves as times change and artists pass through…they enjoy an almost mythic status in local Perth sub-culture as temples of youthful and often subversive creativity.
 (Carroll, 1998, p 15)

-Although Gotham’s primary function (to provide working space for visual artists) has not changed, the artists of Gotham have made an enormous contribution to Western Australian culture over the past two decades, with many of the state’s leading visual artists, writers and curators having been members of the studio throughout its life span.
+Gotham’s significance has been acknowledged in countless press articles and catalogue essays.
+Although the Studio's primary function (to provide working space for visual artists) has not changed, the artists of Gotham have made an enormous contribution to Western Australian culture over the past three and a half decades, with many of the state’s leading visual artists, writers and curators having been members of the studio throughout its life span.

 Gotham is an icon of innovative contemporary visual arts practice in Western Australia.